-Tonight’s soup is a perfect example of what I call garbage soup.
-In a nutshell, I find whatever is about to rot in my crisper and I throw it together with some boxed broth to make a soup.
-I had some old broccoli florets and wilted leeks in the fridge so I decided to make a blitzed cream of broccoli soup.
+This recipe is a perfect example of what I call garbage soup: I pull out whatever vegetables are left in my crisper and throw them in a pot with some pre-made broth.
+This formula works with just about anything, but if you happen to have some broccoli florets and leeks in the fridge, make this blitzed cream of broccoli soup.
 My chef sis told me a long time ago that her secret ingredient in pureed soups is a bit of diced apple so I always toss some in.

-- 1 quart of organic free-range chicken broth
+- 1 quart organic chicken broth, bone broth, or vegetable broth

 - Kosher salt